TritonDataCenter/manta/docs/operator-guide.md

 The information in this section may be useful once you're familiar with Marlin internals.
 These are internal implementation details intended to help *understand* the system.
-It is completely unsupported to make any changes to the system outside of using a documented tool or following a Joyent support procedure.  **Everything in this section is subject to change without notice!**
+It is completely unsupported to make any changes to the system outside of using a documented tool or following a supported procedure.  **Everything in this section is subject to change without notice!**